-- 15. Which of the following is not a common shortcoming of company vision statements? - A. Vague or incomplete-short on specifics - B. Focused and narrow-exclusive to a specific direction - C. Bland or uninspiring - D. Not distinctive-could apply to most any company (or at least several others in the same industry) - E. Too reliant on superlatives (best, most successful, recognized leader, global or worldwide leader, first choice of customers) - 16.
-Which of the following are common shortcomings of company vision statements? - A. Too broad, vague or incomplete, bland/uninspiring, not distinctive, and too reliant on superlatives - B. Unrealistic, unconventional, and unbusinesslike - C. Too specific, too inflexible, and can't be achieved in five years - D. Too broad, too narrow, and too risky - E. Not customer-driven, out-of-step with emerging technological trends, and too ambitious - 17.
-Effectively communicating the strategic vision down the line to lower-level managers and employees has the value of - A. not only explaining "where we are going and why" but, more importantly, also inspiring and energizing company personnel to unite to get the company moving in the intended direction. - B. helping company personnel understand why "making a profit" is so important. - C. making it easier for top executives to set strategic objectives. - D. helping lower-level managers and employees better understand the company's business model. - E. All of these.
+- 15. Which of the following is not a common shortcoming of company vision statements? - A. vague or incomplete-short on specifics - B. focused and narrow-exclusive to a specific direction - C. bland or uninspiring - D. not distinctive-could apply to most any company (or at least several others in the same industry) - E. too reliant on superlatives (best, most successful, recognized leader, global or worldwide leader, first choice of customers) - 16.
+Which of the following are common shortcomings of company vision statements? - A. too broad, vague or incomplete, bland/uninspiring, not distinctive, and too reliant on superlatives - B. unrealistic, unconventional, and unbusinesslike - C. too specific, too inflexible, and can't be achieved in five years - D. too broad, too narrow, and too risky - E. not customer-driven, out-of-step with emerging technological trends, and too ambitious - 17.
+Effectively communicating the strategic vision down the line to lower-level managers and employees has the value of - A. not only explaining "where we are going and why" but, more importantly, also inspiring and energizing company personnel to unite to get the company moving in the intended direction. - B. helping company personnel understand why "making a profit" is so important. - C. making it easier for top executives to set strategic objectives. - D. helping lower-level managers and employees better understand the company's business model. - E. All of these choices are correct.

 - 18. The benefit of a vivid, engaging, and convincing strategic vision is - A. its ability to crystallize top management's own view about the company's long-term direction. - B. it reduces the risk of rudderless decision making by managers at all levels of the organization. - C. it helps an organization prepare for the future. - D. its ability to unite company personnel behind managerial efforts to get the company moving in the intended direction. - E. All of these are important benefits of an effective strategic vision. - 19.
-A company's mission statement typically addresses which of the following questions? - A. Who we are? what we do? and why we are here? - B. What objectives and level of performance do we want to achieve? - C. Where are we going and what should our strategy be? - D. What approach should we take to achieve sustainable competitive advantage? - E. What business model should we employ to achieve our objectives and our vision? - 20.
-A company's mission statement should be sufficiently descriptive and include which of the following? - A. Identify the company's services and products to give the company its own identity - B. Relate to the buyer's needs that the company seeks to satisfy - C. Identify the customer or market that the company intends to serve - D. Specify the approach taken by the company to satisfy its customer's needs - E. All of these
+A company's mission statement typically addresses which of the following questions? - A. Who are we?
+What do we do? and Why are we here? - B. What objectives and level of performance do we want to achieve? - C. Where are we going and what should our strategy be? - D. What approach should we take to achieve sustainable competitive advantage? - E. Why have we chosen a particular business model to achieve our objectives and our vision? - 20.
+Ideally, a company's mission statement should be sufficiently descriptive and include which of the following? - A. Identify the company's services and products to give the company its own identity. - B. Relate to the buyer's needs that the company seeks to satisfy. - C. Identify the customer or market that the company intends to serve. - D. Specify the approach taken by the company to satisfy its customer's needs. - E. All of these choices are correct.